Please login to your Sampan Travel account.

 What is believed to have happened in the land we now call Myanmar between then and the Bagan Empire is mainly conjecture.
 It is estimated that by 1500 BC the inhabitants of Myanmar had moved along the Ayeyarwaddy and Chindwin Rivers.
 Bronze was being smelted in the Shan Hills to the East, and those in the Ayeyarwaddy Delta were some of the first in the world to domesticate the chicken.

-In the years when Rome, Persia, the Mauryans in India and the Han Empire in China reigned from the north of England to the Sea of Japan, the valleys around the Ayeyarwaddy Delta were one of the rare patches left in peace, either due to indifference or disinterest on the part of the regional powers.
+In the years when Rome, Persia, the Mauryans in India and the Han Empire in China reigned from the north of England to the Sea of Japan, the valleys around the Ayeyarwaddy Delta were one of the rare patches left in peace.
 Not only made up of obscure and disparate tribes, around the Ayeyarwady there would also have been city states with cultures and languages quite distinct from their larger neighbours to either the east or west.

 However, with the city-states of Myanmar in disarray, others from the north came where the Nanzhao had led, attracted by the fertile land and warm climate.
 Amongst these were the ‘Strong Horseman’, or in their own language, the ‘Myanma’.